In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 Every warehouse manager knows that warehouses are expensive to operate.

-According to a 2018 report from the U.S Bureau of Labor Statistics, a typical warehouse costs more than $3.7 million in labor expenses annually.
+According to a 2018 report from the U.S. Bureau of Labor Statistics, a typical warehouse costs more than $3.7 million in labor expenses annually.

 Ultimately, that’s the key benefit of warehouse automation: Lowering your operating expenses.

-You may be wondering: How does automation impact warehouse efficiency?
+You may be wondering: How does warehouse automation impact efficiency?

 The answer is that by adopting automated systems, warehouses can: